Configuration Data

 Research & Discovery

-Product managers, functional experts, and customers were interviewed to gain a better understanding of who would use this feature, and how our customers are currently managing their environment configuration processes.
+We interviewed customers to gain a better understanding of who would use this feature, and how our customers are currently managing their environment configuration processes.

 Research & Discovery